-Adjustable versus fixed rate loans
+Fixed versus adjustable rate loans

 There are many kinds of Adjustable Rate Mortgages.
-ARMs usually adjust twice a year, based on various indexes.
+ARMs are generally adjusted twice a year, based on various indexes.